-of the indictment accuses the defendant of attempting to commit the crime of violation of federal law.
-For you to find the defendant guilty of this crime, you must d that the government has proved both of the following elements beyond a loubt: iouot.
-First, that the defendant intended to commit the crime of And second, that the defendant did some overt act that was a substantial step towards mitting the crime of Merely preparing to commit a crime is not a substantial step.
-The defendant's luct must go beyond mere preparation, and must strongly confirm that he intended to But the government does not have to prove that the defendant did everything ppt the last act necessary to complete the crime.
-A substantial step beyond mere aration is enough.
+(1) Count of the indictment accuses the defendant of attempting to commit the crime of in violation of federal law.
+For you to find the defendant guilty of this crime, you must be convinced that the government has proved both of the following elements beyond a reasonable doubt: (A) First, that the defendant intended to commit the crime of .
+(B) And second, that the defendant did some overt act that was a substantial step toward committing the crime of (C) Merely preparing to commit a crime is not a substantial step.
+The defendant's conduct must go beyond mere preparation, and must strongly confirm that he intended to But the government does not have to prove that the defendant did everything except the last act necessary to complete the crime.
+A substantial step beyond mere preparation is enough.

-returning a guilty verdict on this charge.
+(2) If you are convinced that the government has proved both of these elements, say so by returning a guilty verdict on this charge.
 If you have a reasonable doubt about either one of these elements, then you must find the defendant not guilty.